christophj/replicating/posts/Cochrane_Dog_Bark.md

 Technically, it is a nice trick to save objects like the regression results in lists.
 (Note that if I would have had more regressions to run here, I would have written a small customed function in which the dependent and independent variables can be passed dynamically.
 However, for five regressions this isn't really necessary).
-Now you can loop through every object of the list with *lapply* and apply a function on that object.
+Now you can loop through every object of the list with `lapply` and apply a function on that object.
 In the above example, I just return the four elements I'm interested in: regression coefficient, t-value, adjusted $R^2$, and standard deviation of the fitted values of the regression.

 As you can see, the regressions work by and large.
 Both returns and expected returns have a positive and significant regression coefficient, although mine is slightly lower than Cochrane's.
 This also leads to lower t-values.
-Also, I get a positive regression coefficient for the dividend growth regression and although it isn't signficant, it is still far higher than in Cochrane (2008), where it is virtually 0.
+Also, I get a positive regression coefficient for the dividend growth regression that is close to one.
+As a side note: This data set probably assumes that dividends are reinvested in the stock market.
+For instance, [Koijen/van Nieuwerburgh (2011)](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=1723463) argue that it is better to reinvest dividends at the risk-free rate.
+Otherwise, what you actually measure are the properties of the stock market, i.e. realized returns, not realized dividends.
+Since you want to distinguish between the two, you should be careful here.
+They show results that actually give evidence for dividend growth predictability in the correct direction, i.e. high dividend-price ratios predict low future dividend growth.

 To the interpretation: Slope coefficients around 3 in the top two row mean that when "dividend yields rise one percentage point, prices rise another two percentage points on average, rather than declining one percentage point to offset the extra dividends and render returns unpredictable" (Cochrane, 2008, p.
 1533).